Aubrey Plaza: 2017–present: Career expansion

 At the 2023 Independent Spirit Awards, Plaza received a nomination for Best Lead Performance for Emily the Criminal, as well as a nomination for Best First Feature as producer.
 In January 2023, she hosted Saturday Night Live for the first time and appeared in multiple sketches.
-In May, Plaza received criticism for participating in a parody ad for "Wood Milk", which mocked plant-based milks in favor of dairy.
 In July, it was announced that she would be making her stage debut in an off-Broadway revival of John Patrick Shanley's Danny and the Deep Blue Sea, a two-hander about strangers who become lovers after meeting at a dive bar, opposite her Black Bear costar Christopher Abbott.
 She was nominated for the Drama League Distinguished Performance Award.
 Time magazine named Plaza one of the 100 most influential people in the world in 2023.

 In 2024, Plaza and her Parks and Recreation costar Nick Offerman reunited in a Mountain Dew ad that aired during the Super Bowl LVIII broadcast.
 She was confirmed to be starring in John Waters's first film in over 20 years, Liarmouth, based on his novel of the same name.
 Plaza portrays the future self of Elliott Labrant in the comedy film My Old Ass (2024), and TV presenter Wow Platinum in Francis Ford Coppola's epic science fiction drama Megalopolis (2024).
 She portrayed Rio Vidal / Death in the Disney+ miniseries Agatha All Along, set in the Marvel Cinematic Universe (MCU), which premiered on September 18, 2024.

-Plaza has been the spokesperson for Cointreau's "MargaRight" advertising campaign since 2023.
+Plaza has co-written three children's books with Dan Murphy: The Legend of the Christmas Witch (2021), The Return of the Christmas Witch (2022), and Luna and the Witch Throw a Halloween Party (2025).

+In August 2025, it was announced that Plaza would produce and star in the upcoming biopic The Heidi Fleiss Story, in which she will portray former Hollywood madam Heidi Fleiss.
+In April 2026, the adult animated series Kevin was released on Amazon Prime Video, which Plaza co-created, executive produced, and starred in, but in June 2026, Plaza announced Amazon Prime Video's decision to cancel Kevin after its first season.
+In May 2026, it was announced that she will star in the upcoming film Tomorrow Is a Drag, written and directed by Kenneth Lonergan.'